WRAP leads the Sustainable Clothing Action Plan (SCAP).

 SCAP’s ambition is to improve the sustainability of clothing across its lifecycle.
 By bringing together industry, government and the third sector we aim to reduce resource use and secure recognition for corporate performance by developing sector-wide targets.

-SCAP is overseen by a Steering Group, consisting of major retailers, brands, recyclers, sector bodies, NGOs and charities, and four working groups: Design, Re-use & Recycling, Influencing consumer behaviours and Metrics.
+SCAP is overseen by a Steering Group, consisting of major retailers, brands, recyclers, sector bodies, NGOs and charities, and four working groups: Re-use & Recycling, Influencing consumer behaviours, Metrics and Design for Longevity.

 Leading clothing sector companies have pledged to measure and reduce their environmental footprints and signed up to the SCAP 2020 Commitment.